This was a great summer of reading.

 No summer is complete without an Elin Hildebrand novel.
 A billionaire named Xavier Darling buys the run-down (and haunted!)
 Hotel Nantucket, pours a ton of money into it, and hires Nantucket local Lizbet Keaton to manage the new, wildly opulent property.
 This book is just fun–full of glamorous interiors, island gossip, and a century-old mystery.
 The descriptions of both Nantucket island and the hotel itself are giving me the urge to book a trip back East ASAP (I’m a sucker for coastal New England).

 This book completely stole my heart.
 Lennie is a quirky 17-year-old terminal cancer patient at a hospital in Scotland.
 One day Lennie meets Margot, an 83-year-old patient, and the two form a fast bond right away.
-After joining an art class at the hospital together, Lennie and Margot decide to create a collection of 100 paintings together, with each painting representing a story from a specific year of their lives (17 years from Lennie, 83 from Margot).
-Their stories are beautifully profound, and I can’t begin to count the number of times this book made me cry, lol.
+After joining an art class at the hospital together, Lennie and Margot decide to create a collection of 100 paintings together.
+They have each painting representing a story from a specific year of their lives (17 years from Lennie, 83 from Margot).
+Their stories are beautifully profound.
+I can’t begin to count the number of times this book made me cry, lol.
 If you can handle something sad, I definitely recommend this.

 This thriller takes place on a college campus.
 It’s Homecoming weekend, and a group of friends return to celebrate their 10 year reunion.
 This isn’t just any normal group of friends, though.
 A member of their group was murdered in her dorm during their senior year, and another was accused of the crime but never convicted.
 Jessica, the narrator, is eager to flaunt her new glamorous lifestyle, but one of their classmates has even bigger motives–to finally solve the murder once and for all.
 I won’t say anything else because I don’t want to spoil it, but I thought this was SO well done.
 I’d consider it a “must read” if you’re into thrillers.